 - · Demonstrate oral competence in the Spanish Language: use grammar and vocabulary to demonstrate oral competence in the Spanish language. - Demonstrate written competence in the Spanish language: use grammar and vocabulary to demonstrate written competence in the Spanish language. - Describe the culture(s) of the Spanishspeaking world. - Interpret Spanish-language texts according to their cultural, literary and/or linguistic content.

 SPAN 1A, Elementary Spanish

-5 hrs lecture (GR or P/NP).
 Course is equivalent to two years of high school study.